LIJIAWEI040301/Blind-Docking-for-Target-Fishing-based-on-Autodock/README.md

 - Outputs docking results and scores to files.

 ## 4. Usage
+1. Installation needs to be secured before running:
+   - autodock vina
+   - `os`
+   - `subprocess`
+   - `multiprocessing`
+   - `tqdm`
-1. Preprocess the ligand and save it in PDBQT format.
+2. Preprocess the ligand and save it in PDBQT format.
-2. Preprocess the receptor files by breaking them down into individual chains, saving them in PDBQT format, and storing them in a folder.
+3. Preprocess the receptor files and breaking them down into individual chains, saving them in PDBQT format, and storing them in a folder.
-3. Set the following variables in the script:
+4. Set the following variables in the script:
    - `ligand_file`: Path to the PDBQT file of the small molecule ligand
    - `protein_dir`: Directory path containing the protein PDBQT files
    - `output_dir`: Directory path for output results